SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 additional steps before we can activate them for you.
 Please follow the link(s) in the table below to read more." %}

-{% include alert.html type="informative" icon="info" header="Credit Account"
-body="Swedbank Pay Credit Account will be renamed Swedbank Pay Installment Account during Q2 2023.
-The renaming will not have any technical consequences, so you do not have to change anything in you integration." %}

 {:.table .table-plain}
 |        | Payment Instrument | Region                                    |
 | :--------------------------: | :--------------: | :---------------------------------------- |